hashicorp/terraform-provider-azurerm/website/docs/d/windows_web_app.html.markdown

 * `consumer_secret` - The OAuth 1.0a consumer secret of the Twitter application used for sign-in.

 * `consumer_secret_setting_name` - The app setting name that contains the OAuth 1.0a consumer secret of the Twitter application used for sign-in.

 ---

+A `handler_mapping` block supports the following:

+* `extension` - The extension to be handled by the specified FastCGI application.

+* `script_processor_path` - The absolute path to the FastCGI application.

+* `arguments` - The command-line arguments to be passed to the script processor.

+---